pantrypoints/sp/content/en/research/countries/china/xi/chapter-15e.md

 weight: 362
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 Section 3: Courageous to self-revolution

-The courage to self-revolution is the most distinctive character of the Communist Party of China and the greatest advantage of the Party.
+The courage to self-revolution is the most distinctive character of the CCP and the greatest advantage of the Party.

-Comrade Xi Jinping pointed out: "The greatness of the Communist Party of China does not lie in not making mistakes, but in never hiding from medical treatment, daring to face problems head-on, daring to self-revolution, and having a strong ability to repair itself."1 The Party can lead the people in a great social revolution and can also carry out a great self-revolution.
+Comrade Xi Jinping pointed out: "The greatness of the CCP does not lie in not making mistakes, but in never hiding from medical treatment, daring to face problems head-on, daring to self-revolution, and having a strong ability to repair itself."1 The Party can lead the people in a great social revolution and can also carry out a great self-revolution.